Welcome back for part 2 of 5 in the series, if you’ve not read part 1 yet you can do that here.

 When I say bad diet here I’m not just talking about food with low nutritional value but also a bad diet in respect to not knowing your calorie or macro needs, eating without thinking how it relates to your goal and thinking that if you keep exercising then you can just keep eating and it’ll work itself out.

 As much as you’d like to believe that you can eat whatever you want, whenever you want as long as you are exercising this simply isn’t the case.
-The body needs each macronutrient to function optimally, not to mention eating at a uncontrolled calorie surplus can lead to rampant weight gain and eating in unrecorded calorie deficit can lead to the loss of muscle mass.
+The body needs each macronutrient to function optimally, not to mention eating at an uncontrolled calorie surplus can lead to rampant weight gain and eating in uncontrolled calorie deficit can lead to the loss of muscle mass.

 You Should Stretch Before You Lift Weights